-While they are not explicitly markets, the shotengai shopping streets in the nostalgic Yanaka Ginza area is worth a stroll, as well as the uncovered 1.3 kilometer long shopping street in Togoshi Ginza.
+While they are not explicitly markets, the shotengai shopping streets in the nostalgic Yanaka Ginza and Nakano areas are worth a stroll, as well as the uncovered 1.3 kilometer long shopping street in Togoshi Ginza.
 (Note: Despite having similar names and an abundance of street foods and souvenirs, Yanaka Ginza and Togoshi Ginza are quite far from each other in the city!)
 Tokyo also hosts a number of flea markets if you want to hunt for bargains on clothes and antiques, with different days and locations rotating regularly.

 Explore the best food markets in Tokyo while discovering the city’s tastiest street food.
 From local, organic produce to incredibly fresh seafood, markets make a great destination on a sunny day.
 Experience the friendly smiles of the local vendors while snacking and shopping at the best food markets in Tokyo.
 Enjoy the many delicious options at one of Tokyo’s many food markets!